A disregarded entity is a one-person business structure that’s not taxed separately from its owner.

 Don’t let the word “default” scare you.
 A disregarded entity is simply a tax classification, not an official business entity structure, and you can request to change your classification without changing your legal structure.
 (More on that later.)

-You may see this term appear when you’re completing documentation for the IRS, like when you fill out an application for an Employer Identification Number (EIN).
+You may see this term appear when you’re completing documentation for the Internal Revenue Service (IRS), such as when you fill out an application for an Employer Identification Number (EIN)

-Even though sole proprietors also have their business profits passed through to their personal tax return, they aren’t classified as disregarded entities because they don’t register as a separate entity with their state.
+While sole proprietors pass business profits through to the owner’s personal tax return, sole proprietorships aren’t classified as disregarded entities because they don’t register as separate entities with their state.

 And multiple-member LLCs?

 Why is the IRS biased when it comes to LLCs?
 Because an LLC is not a tax structure, it’s a legal structure.
-While taxes and legal protection seem like they go hand in hand, they are actually two separate things.
+While taxes and legal protection seem to go hand in hand, they are two separate things.
 The legal protection you receive from an LLC is based on your state’s rules about LLCs, while your tax treatment is based on the IRS’s tax classifications.

 Since an LLC is not a tax classification, the IRS has to give you a default tax classification.